 The vacuum pump oil should be changed when the pump is warm.
 The oil level should be visible in the sight glass.
 The intervals for changing the oil will depend upon the products being freeze dried.
-The condenser chamber temperature must be lower than the temperature corresponding to the vapour pressure that the product is going to freeze dried at.
+With the -80°C condenser chamber version it will offer better pump protection than the -55 °C The condenser chamber temperature must be lower than the temperature corresponding to the vapour pressure that the product is going to freeze dried at.
 In the case of water vapour the following is a good guide: